 Ah, Italy.
 Many people adore its food, but many others miss the real food of Italy completely.
-For instance, if you are eating at a restaurant with spaghetti and meatballs or fettuccine alfredo on the menu, then you are eating at a restaurant for tourists and missing the real thing.
+For instance, if you are on vacation in Rome and if you are eating at a restaurant with spaghetti and meatballs or fettuccine alfredo on the menu, then you are eating at a restaurant for tourists and missing the real thing.
 While Italy does make plenty of meatballs, they are served alone without spaghetti and fettuccine alfredo is not an Italian dish.

 However, here are some of the dishes that you should order to eat like a local in Italy.

 You won’t need to order bread.
 It comes with every meal in Italy, but you should know the proper way to eat your bread like a local.
 Even though they put it on the table before your meal comes, Italians don’t eat the bread before the meal.
 The bread is meant to be eaten “Fa la scarpetta!”, which means do the little shoe.
 You fold the bread like a shoe and use it to mop up the sauce after your meal.
 In fact, many people don’t like the Italian bread when they eat it plain.
 It is usually made without salt, since you are supposed to be using the bread as a utensil.

 2. Street Food